-Over the weekend, this video of 106-year-old Virginia McLaurin meeting President Barack Obama in the White House went viral.
-The joy of her spirit, the pride in eyes and the satisfaction in her voice is enough to inspire anyone.
+In February 2016 this video of then 106-year-old Virginia McLaurin meeting President Barack Obama at the White House went viral.
+The joy of her spirit, the pride in eyes, and the satisfaction in her voice are enough to inspire anyone.

 Just days prior another viral video focused on President Obama hit the internet.
 Only this time, the mood wasn’t happiness, but despair.
-Caprina D Harris posted this video of her granddaughter, who shares a birthday with the President, in hysterics because he won’t be president for much longer.
+Caprina D Harris posted this video of her granddaughter, who shares a birthday with the President.
+She was in hysterics because he won’t be president for much longer.
 What a stark contrast in response to the same event.

 And as a mom, I wasn’t ready.
-I wasn’t ready because my uncertainty.
-I wasn’t ready because of my own emotions.
-I wasn’t ready because of fear.
-I wasn’t ready because of hope.
+I wasn’t ready because of my uncertainty, my own emotions, my own fears.
+I wasn’t ready to parent with hope and not fear.

 May your choices reflect your hopes and not your fears.
 Nelson Mandela

-I allowed uncertainty to win.
+My uncertainty won.
 The uncertainty of how my compassionate giver would respond to such harsh realities.
-The uncertainty of whether or not these realities would motivate her drive or crush her spirit.
-The uncertainty of how she would handle accepting reality kept me from engaging that day.
+Would these realities motivate her drive or crush her spirit?
+Not knowing how she would handle it held me back.

 I let my emotions rule the day.
-I didn’t want to have to explain the pride or the sadness behind my tears.
-I didn’t want to incite emotion in my little humanitarian.
+If I showed emotion my little humanitarian would too.
+It was too hard to explain the pride and the sadness behind my tears.
 I didn’t want to have to own up to my emotions that day.

 I gave into my fear.
-The fear of responding to questions for which I can’t provide clear and reasonable answers.
-My fear of her response to what’s really happening in our country versus what she experiences in her everyday life.
+The fear of her questions that have no clear and reasonable answers.
+My fear of the damage to her psyche when she realizes that what’s happening in our country is very different than what she experiences in her everyday life.

 But I should have allowed my hope to intervene.
 The hope that she will see goodness in the world.
-The hope that the goodness within her will be seen by the world.
+Hope in the goodness within her that will be seen by the world.
 The hope that her faith in humanity will remain and grow.

 I should have operated from a place of hope that day.
 The same hope that brought us to the place we are today.
-The same hope that is the source of so much joy and so much sorrow.
+Hope that is the source of so much joy and so much sorrow.
 The same hope that inspired the very young and the very aged.